masolimano/maneage/README-pipeline.md

 base name (without a suffix).
 Therefore, the next step in the top-level Makefile is to define a `makesrc` variable to keep the base names (without a `.mk` suffix) of the workhorse-Makefiles that must be imported, in the proper order.

-Having defined `makesrc`, in the next step, we'll just import all the configuration-Makefiles with a wildcard and all workhorse-Makefiles using a Make `foreach` loop to preserve the order.
+Finally, we'll just import all the configuration-Makefiles with a wildcard (while ignoring `LOCAL.mk` that was imported before).
+Also, all workhorse-Makefiles are imported in the proper order using a Make `foreach` loop.
 This finishes the general view of the pipeline's implementation.

 In short, to keep things modular, readable and managable, follow these
 recommendations: 1) Set clear-to-understand names for the